siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

         Again make a prediction
         of how high the pilot will go.
-      + If the previous two parts were done corrently, your predictions should differ greatly.
+      + If the previous two parts were done correctly, your predictions should differ greatly.
 This difference is too great to be described solely by the normal "make $Delta$ small" explanation.
         Describe in one or two sentances
         what about this differential equation,
-        and making $Delta small$,
+        and making "$Delta$ small",
         is causing such a great deviation
         in the results of Euler's
         method in (b) and (c).